happyfun3280/Blog/Unreal/Android/Android Rewarded Ad in UE5.md

 - This is based on Unreal Engine 5.2 version.

 ## 1. Add this Android JNI code in your project

+- When you call function (AndroidThunkCpp_LoadRewardedAd, AndroidThunkCpp_ShowRewardedAd or AndroidThunkCpp_IsRewardedAdAvailable), you should wrap them with `#if PLATFORM_ANDROID` and `#endif`.
+- This works in the android device only.
 ```cpp
 #if PLATFORM_ANDROID